citrus/door_code_demo/README.md

 Door Code Demo is a very simple example app for the [door code gem](https://rubygems.org/gems/door_code).

-The demo app can be found on Heroku at [http://doorcodedemo.heroku.com](http://doorcodedemo.heroku.com).
+The demo app is live on Heroku at [http://doorcodedemo.heroku.com](http://doorcodedemo.heroku.com).
+Log in using the default door code; *12345*.

 Try for yourself